awodzicki/awodzicki.github.io/cyclisticbikeshare.md

 **3.4 Rides by Weekday**
   *What are the most popular weekdays for bike rides among casual riders and members?*
-  The most bike rides occur on Saturday and the number of rides completed by casual riders exceeds rides completed by members.
+  Overall, the most bike rides occur on Saturday and this is the only day where the number of rides completed by casual riders exceeds rides completed by members.
 The number of rides completed by members is more consistent through the week, where the number of casual riders increases on Saturday, Sunday, and Friday.
 This may be due to casual riders spending time working during the weekdays and renting bikes during their free time on the weekends.
 Whereas members may be using the bike rentals to commute to and from work during the weekdays.
 ```SQL
 SELECT
   EXTRACT(dow from started_at) AS Weekday,